TheOnceAndFutureSmalltalker/street_sign_recognition/README.md

 File | Description
 ------------ | -------------
-Traffic_Sign_Classifier.ipynb | Jupyter file of runnable code demonstrating lane line detection report.html | html version of the notebook viewable without a connection to Jupyter server download folder | Additional images used for testing writeup.md | Description of the project and suggestions for improvement
+Traffic_Sign_Classifier.ipynb | Jupyter file of runnable code demonstrating lane line detection and documentation explaining the data, architecture, training approach, testing, and results report.html | html version of the notebook mentioned above, viewable without a connection to Jupyter server (i.e., does not need a server, all images are inline, etc.) download folder | Additional images used for testing writeup.md | FUll description of the project and suggestions for improvement

 ## Instructions